Introduction :

 Advantages of getch() function :

-Using getch() function you read special keys like function keys, arrow keys, and other non-printable keys.
-By scanf() or gets() functions you cannot read these keys.
+Using getch() function, you can read special keys like the function keys, the arrow keys and other non printable keys.
+Using scanf() or gets() functions, you cannot read these keys.

 Disadvantages of getch() function :

 The main disadvantages of using the getch() function is that it is not a standard function in C programming language.
 The function is only available in certain compilers and operating systems.
-So by using getch() function when you write a program, this may not run on all systems.
+So when you write a program using getch() function, that may not run on all the systems.

-The getch() function is not work well with Unicode characters.
+The getch() function will not work well with Unicode characters.
 If you need to read Unicode characters from the keyboard, you should use a different function like getwchar().

-The syntax of the getch() function is show in below
+The following code is the syntax of the getch() function in C programming language.

 int getch(void);

-Input character by getch() function and display the character in C programing language :
+Input character by getch() function and display the character in C programming language :

-In this program I show you how you take input single character by getch() function and show the output by C programing language.
-Here getch() is used to read a single character from the keyboard, which is then stored in the “ch” variable.
+In this program, I shall show you how to take input (single character) using getch() function and display the character in C programming language.
+Here, getch() is used to read a single character from the keyboard.
+It stores the character in char variable (ch).
+Using printf() function, you can print the character on console screen.

-Now open VS Code and create a file with .c extension and copy the below code and paste in your c file, which you just created.
-For run this program you have to install VS Code in your pc.
+To run this program, you have to install VS Code on your PC.
+Now, open VS Code and create a file with .c extension.
+Then, copy the below code and paste in your c file, which you just created.

 /* Developd by Puskar Jasu*/